7 Tips to Create a Wildly Successful VIP Donor Cultivation Event

 Bottom Line on your next donor cultivation event:

-Here’s how to stage a small major donor cultivation event that can move major gift fundraising forward.
-They give you access and a way to touch base with important donors.
+Follow these tips to stage a small cultivation event that can move your fundraising forward.
+Small socials and porch parties give you access and a way to touch base with important supporters.

 But be sure that your guests enjoy themselves.
 That’s a vitally important objective.
 If they do – then they will come back for more!